Domain-driven design for AI agents: a beginner-friendly guide

 self.tasks.append(task)

-External code never touches the tasks list directly—it always calls add_task().
-This guarantees the "no duplicate IDs" rule can never be violated.
-When you save to a database, you typically save the entire aggregate at once.
+External code never touches the tasks list directly.
+It always calls add_task().
+That is what guarantees the "no duplicate IDs" rule cannot be violated.
+When you save to a database, you typically save the whole aggregate at once.

 Repositories